-Resilience is a not-for-profit corporation organized under the laws of the State of Louisiana.
+Propeller is a not-for-profit corporation organized under the laws of the State of Louisiana.
 It is exempt from Federal income tax under Section 50l(c)(3) of the Internal Revenue Code, and qualifies as an organization that is not a private foundation as defined in Section 509(a) of the Code.
 It is also exempt from Louisiana income tax under the authority of I.R.S.
 47: 121(5).
+HUB NOLA is a wholly-owned disregarded entity of Propeller for income tax purposes.
+As such, there is no separate tax return required.